racker/service-registry-docs/Integration-Guide.md

 ### Create a session

-The first thing you will want to do when using the Cloud Service Registry is create a session.
+The first thing you will want to do when using the Rackspace Service Registry is create a session.

 As described in the [Session](TODO) section of the Concepts document,